 Drama prepares pupils for a world that is increasingly team orientated and allows them to explore emotions, to acquire tolerance and to develop the empathy to inhabit the characters they play.
 Drama promotes divergent and critical thinking, as well as honing skills in team building, decision-making, problem solving and leadership.

 Drama & Theatre is most directly useful for those aiming to pursue a career in theatre making or other performing arts.
 There is a close connection with English Literature, as the course hinges on the study of dramatic literature.
 The performance elements of Drama & Theatre can afford appreciable growth in presentation skills and public speaking.
 It is also a useful subject for anyone considering a career that might involve public speaking or presenting.
-Drama can provide an excellent foundation for a degree in English due to the level of textual analysis required.
+Drama can provide an excellent foundation for a degree in Drama and most other performance related courses due to the level of textual analysis, collaboration, expression and creativity required.
 Moreover, the challenges presented by the study of contemporary theatre have broad application across a range of fields of study and careers.

 Contact for further information

-Also, you can visit Edexcel’s website for the new specification
+Also, you can visit AQA’s website for the new specification